nummacway/gb300-sf2000-tool/README.md

 It is supposed to be the GB300's counterpart to what Tadpole is for the similar Data Frog SF2000, even though the interface is completely different.
 GB300 Tool does not work with the SF2000 and prevents you from even trying to do so.
 (There is [a hack of GB300's `bisrv.asd` for SF2000](https://vonmillhausen.github.io/sf2000/#gb300-firmware-ported) made with the intention of using GB300 Tool.
 There is also [a version with multicore](https://discord.com/channels/741895796315914271/1092831839955193987/1237247978520055828).)

+**GB300 Tool does not yet work with "GB300 v2" (the one that has MAME).** The "GB300 v1" (which this tool is for) is the one where you navigate the menu using the shoulder buttons.

 ## Download